 Small countries have first developed as trading centers when they were too small to support a large administration and never taxed their residents to such a degree.
 The bigger countries always bore the cost of supporting a standing army and had taxes, they are the ones complicating their tax codes.
 As a consequence, small countries had tax systems that were always simple.

 The OECD Conspiracy Theory

 In 2010, french president Nicolas Sarkozy successfully convinced major OECD countries to set up a cartel to force fiscal disclosure from small countries.
 A symbolic landmark was the end of banking secrecy in Switzerland.
 Germany succeeded to coerce Switzerland to repeal its secrecy law.
 The swiss had resisted chancellor A. Hitler but relented to chancellor A. Merkel.
 Since 2010, the introduction of FINRA and CRS reporting obligations for banks enforces high compliance costs on banks.
-CFC reporting rules for offshore companies increase the reporting requirements for all and make the cross-border investment much, pre expensive.
+CFC (controlled foreign corporation) reporting rules and economic substance requirements for offshore companies increase the reporting requirements for all and make the cross-border investment much, pre expensive.
 Most banks now refuse to open a bank account for BVI or Seychelles incorporated companies for most but the richest entrepreneurs.

 The OECD fiscal cartel becomes more forceful as its members' situation become desperate, it is currently setting up a data collection network.
 It is unlikely however that the cartel members would continue to hold together as some have a much higher burn rate and can be expected to implode before the US and UK.

 The medium and high tax developed countries that finance their entitlements using the PAYG pyramid scheme will face pension financing pressure that will cause them to increase tax pressure.
 Japan is engaged deepest in the entitlement trap, France has a higher fertility but a majority of the voters owe their income to the state..

 The Engine of Growth